-1) The following may be used as confirmatory documents for legal entities that are registered in the Commercial Register: $^{32}$

-- a) an extract from the Commercial Register issued by the Commercial Register authorities; - b) a written extract from a database held by the Commercial Register authorities; or - c) a written extract from a reliable, privately managed directory or similar database.

-2) The following may be used as confirmatory documents for legal entities that are not registered in the Commercial Register:

-- a) an official certificate issued in Liechtenstein; - b) the statutes, the formation documents or the constitutive agreement; - c) a confirmation of the information referred to in Art.
-6 (1) b) by the appointed auditor of the annual financial statements; - d) an official authorisation to conduct the activity; or
+- 1) The following may be used as confirmatory documents for legal entities that are registered in the Commercial Register: - a) an extract from the Commercial Register issued by the Commercial Register authorities; - b) a written extract from a database held by the Commercial Register authorities; or - a written extract from a reliable, privately managed directory or similar database. - 2) The following may be used as confirmatory documents for legal entities that are not registered in the Commercial Register: - a) an official certificate issued in Liechtenstein; - b) the statutes, the formation documents or the constitutive agreement; - c) a confirmation of the information referred to in Art.
+6 (1) b) by the appointed auditor of the annual financial statements; - d) an official authorisation to conduct the activity; or a written extract from a reliable, privately managed directory or a similar database.

 Art.
-8 (1) Introductory sentence amended by LGBl.
+8 (1) b) amended by LGBl.
 2013 no. 12.